powa-team/powa/docs/remote_setup.rst

 Remote setup
 ============

-Before **version 4**, all the performance data collected waere stored locally.
+Before **version 4**, all the performance data collected were stored locally.
 This had two majors drawbacks:

   - it adds a non negligeable performance cost, both when collecting data and